ktschroeder/Cloudless/README.md

 - maybe logo for app, other name
 - Automatically rotate images based on the EXIF orientation tag in case the image was taken on a camera or smartphone that stored the rotation information.
 - somewhere list the less obvious features such as drag-and-drop and double-click for fullscreen
+- maybe option for dropshadow beyond window ==> tried this, got messy

 Features noted in Windows Photos app:
 - True number displayed for "zoom zmount" where 100% is true resolution, even when best-fit in small window